csc699team2/JamSesh/README.md

 - [x] User stays logged in across restarts
 - [x] User can view their profile
 - [ ] User can edit their account information
-- [ ] User can follow/unfollow another user
+- [x] User can follow/unfollow another user
-- [x] User can search a song or user
+- [x] User can search an account or music session
 - [ ] User can play a song
 - [x] User can create a playlist
+- [x] User can search songs and add to their playlist
-- [ ] User can create a private/public music session
+- [x] User can create a private/public music session
 - [ ] User can join a private/public music session (Users need to be invited to private)
 - [ ] User can chat with other users in a music session